 “The toggle ties worked really well and definitely reduced the amount of plastic cable ties required at our event.
 They were easy to use and would recommend the toggles to anyone considering purchasing or looking for ways to minimise single use plastics.”
 Laura Dunn – Coordinator Events – City of Ryde

 Nylon cable ties for banner installation are always single use.
 At this stage nylon is non-recyclable in Australia.
 The most widely used method of attaching banners also means cutting off the long tag end to keep it neat.
 This tag end often ends up on the ground so does not even make it to landfill.

 Nylon is actually recylable but Australia has cut its bridges with sending contaminated waste overseas.
 It is a bit off topic but we love anything which reuses or up-cycles plastics.
 I found this great use for recycled nylon in researching this post.

 Bungee ball ties are made from two materials.
 The polyester coated latex bungee cord is non recyclable.
 The second is the Polypropylene ball which already has some recycled PP in it.
 Theoretically the balls are recyclable as PP however in practice it is unlikely they will pass through the kerbside sorting process.
 Luckily toggle ties can reused countless times.
 We hope that technology beats the toggle tie to landfill and that a recyclable solution presents itself.

 Banner toggle ties are available in packs of 100 in 11mm cord length (for crowd control barriers with 25mm tube) and 15mm cords (for temporary fencing with larger tubing).
 The basic product comes in black although larger orders can have custom colours.
 Around 10 toggle ties are required for each CCB cover assuming all the eyelets are used.
 An order of 10,000 would constitute a customisable colour.

-For more information please visit our toggle tie page or get in touch with us here.
+For more information please visit our toggle tie page.